Yule Marble: Lincoln Memorial: March 1914 to June 1916

 The contract was the most expensive and most demanding in the history of Yule marble at $1,080,000.
 The marble came out of Quarry 3, with the first shipment leaving Marble on 25 May 1914 and the final on 16 June 1916.
 The high standards resulted in a high rejection rate, yet the contract was completed 5 months ahead of schedule.
 Only a small amount of the marble quarried ever reached the finishing mill.
 The amount of rejection is based on summary statements given by the company president J.F.
 Manning.
-In June 1914, Manning estimated that a monthly quarrying of 80000 sqft would yield 12000 sqft to 15000 sqft of acceptable marble.
+In June 1914, Manning estimated that a monthly quarrying of 80000 ft2 would yield 12000 ft2 to 15000 ft2 of acceptable marble.
 In 1915, Manning stated sometimes less than 10% of the quarried marble was shipped to the Memorial site.
 Once delivered to the mill site, marble blocks for other than the columns were taken to Shop 3 after being sawed into multiple pieces with a wire saw and the gang saws in one of the two mills.
 The wire saw and 20 of the 30 gangs saws were cutting nothing but Memorial marble 24 hours a day in May 1914.
 Marble for the 38 columns was offloaded in front of Shop 4.
 Each column comprised 11 drums and the top piece, with each of the 418 marble drums taking more than 18 hours to fashion.